NASM CNC Study Guide

 Whey

-Whey is a protein type typically used in the powders.
-It is rich in EAAs and it has the highest leucine content compared to the animal sources.
+Whey is a protein type typically used in powders.
+It is rich in EAAs and it has the highest leucine content compared to animal sources.
 It mixes easily with water and we happen to absorb it rather quick.

 Casein Protein